lisacarine/Flicks/README.md

 <img src="http://g.recordit.co/SeIRWjpKl6.gif" width=250><br>

 ### Notes
-While I was developing this app, I encountered some difficulties with XCode, but mainly because of the new update, I believe.
-I actually made a lot of different versions of this app because whenever I pushed to Git and tried to pull, I lost all of my changes and it wasn't until this app that I realized I never committed.
+While I was developing this app, I encountered minor difficulties with XCode, but mainly because of the new update.
+I actually made a lot of different versions of this app because whenever I pushed to Git and tried to pull, I lost all of my changes and it wasn't until this final app that I realized I never committed.
 Despite the fact that I had to start over many times, I'm glad I was able to reinforce the knowledge I gained.
 I'm satisfied with the final result.